Vedant-Gandhi/GopherReq/README.md

 1. **Domain** - Set the HTTP_DOMAIN key to set your custom domain.

 # Supported HTTP Status Codes
-*These are the constants you can use in the code.*
+*These are the constants declared which you can use in the code.*

 ## 1xx Informational